rust-lang/rfcs/text/3300-struct-closure.md

 - Small extra cost due to additional wrapper type.
 This could affect existing users of closures with longer compilation times, but it shouldn't affect runtime performance.
+- Library crates could inadvertently start using `&char` receivers where `char` would be better in terms of performance and other optimizations.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives